buddyroo30/canvasxpress_gen/README.md

     AZURE_OPENAI_API_VERSION=2024-02-01

 If you don't know what model to use, easiest is to simply use [Google Gemini 1.5 Flash](https://ai.google.dev/gemini-api) which offers a fairly generous daily allowance of queries through its [free tier](https://ai.google.dev/pricing) and works well in practice.

+# SiteMinder Support

+Internally at our company Bristol Myers Squibb we use SiteMinder SSO to authenticate users, and we have built support for this into the application.
+But it isn't required and you don't need to use it.
+To NOT use SiteMinder simply define a value in your .env file SMVAL=False.
+If you do want to use SiteMinder then you will need to set SMVAL=True and define some other SiteMinder related env vars:

+   SMVAL=True
+   SMLOGIN=...URL of your SiteMinder login page...
+   SMTARGET=...SiteMinder redirect URL
+   SMFAILREGEX=...a pattern to look for in the result of logging in to denote failure...
+   SMFETCHFAILREGEX=...a pattern to look for in fetched pages to denote failure...